PostHog/posthog/SECURITY.md

 Please report security vulnerabilities to hey@posthog.com.

-We currently do not operate a bounty hunt, but we well generously reward you with merch for any actionable security vulnerabilities found!
+We currently do not operate a bug bounty program, but we will generously reward you with merch for any actionable security vulnerabilities found.